 The war is now over and Carter still works for the Strategic Scientific Reserve, albeit in New York City rather than Europe.
 Just as her role during WWII has been fictionalized into a helpless nurse who is continually rescued by Captain America on the radio, Carter’s position within the SSR has devolved into borderline secretary tasked with watching the phones and taking lunch orders for her male counterparts.

 Frustrated with her current assignment, Agent Carter reluctantly agrees to help Howard Stark – future father of Iron Man and scientific genius in his own right – clear his name when he is accused of treason.
-The United States government maintains that Stark sold weapons to the enemy, while Stark insists that his most dangerous inventions where actually stolen.
+The United States government claims that Stark sold weapons to the enemy, while Stark insists that his most dangerous inventions where actually stolen.
 With the on-the-run millionaire’s butler Edwin Jarvis as her only ally, Peggy Carter risks treason herself to prove Stark’s innocence and save the world once again, even if she is “just a girl.”

-Carter’s refusal to conform to the docile female stereotype that her male counterparts bestow upon her is evident from the opening of the very first episode, in which Peggy Carter dons a red hat and blue attire as she makes her way through the streets of New York and a sea of bland, gray-suited men.
+Carter’s refusal to conform to the docile female stereotype that her male counterparts bestow upon her is evident from the opening of the very first episode, in which Peggy Carter dons a red hat and blue attire as she makes her way through the streets of New York City and a sea of bland, gray-suited men.

 When an alarm later goes off in the SSR offices, Chief Roger Dooley tells her to “cover the phones” while the men huddle in the conference room.
 Carter instead informs the switchboard to “forward all calls to the briefing room,” then turns to Dooley and says, “Covered.
 Shall we?”

-While going undercover as a double-agent to help Howard Stark does give Agent Carter the sense of purpose that has been lacking in her life since the end of World War II, it is still frustrating nonetheless.
+While going undercover as a double-agent to help Howard Stark does give Agent Carter the sense of purpose that has been lacking in her life since the end of World War II, it is frustrating nonetheless.
 In order to protect Edwin Jarvis, for instance, she needs to intentionally screw up on the job and then deal with the indignation of having to apologize afterwards.
 When Carter finds Howard Stark’s stolen tech, meanwhile, Jarvis argues that she can’t take credit for the discovery.

 “I will call it in and they will respect me,” Agent Carter insists.